 While not as toxic as the other common molds listed here, physical contact with aureobasidium mold should be avoided.
 This is because this type of mold tends to cause eye, skin, and nail infections when touched with bare skin.

+You may find this in your shower.
 Most commonly found in homes and buildings plagued by water damage (think: leaky roofs or damp basement), chaetomium mold is recognizable by its musty odor.
 The mold grows with a cotton-like texture, with its color varying from white to grey to brown, morphing to black as it ages.

 Knowing what to look for to identify mold will help you assess its danger…and how to get rid of it.